Reseda Hall of Fame

 Gary John Comer Reseda Class of 1959

 Gary Comer, Track & Field Athlete.
 Graduate from Reseda High School 1959.
-Running track at Reseda High School, Gary set a meet record in the 440 at the All-Valley League final at Van Nuys High School In May 1958.
+Gary was a member of the Valley League Track & Field Championship teams of 1958 and 1959.
+Gary set a meet record in the 440 at the All-Valley League final at Van Nuys High School In May 1958.
 His time was 49.2.
 Reseda won the all league meet.
 Also that same year, Gary ran the 440 in 48.84c., a Reseda High School record that still stands as of January 2025.
 On May 4, 1959, Gary took first place running the 100 yard dash in 10.1 seconds.
 That same season, Comer participated in the CIF State Track & Field Championship running the 440 in 48.7, breaking his previous record taking second place.

 On May 27, 1961, while attending Los Angeles Pierce Junior College, Gary set the California State Junior College Track & Field record in the 440 running a 46.6.
 He also set the National Junior College Track & Field record for the 440 that same day.